mdryley/Final-Project-Code/README.md

 # Final-Project-Code

-Samples for the the EMF sound engine are located in a 'Bounces' folder, currently located in a google drive found here - https://drive.google.com/drive/folders/1TqXr7JQacI2nCdXC4xmaZ5IcEDLSjya-?usp=sharing
+Samples for the the EMF sound engine are located in a 'Bounces' folder, currently found in a google drive - https://drive.google.com/drive/folders/1TqXr7JQacI2nCdXC4xmaZ5IcEDLSjya-?usp=sharing

 Download and unzip this folder before placing it in the _Exhibition Patch folder containing the Max patches